Ormannishe/WoWGoldGambler/README.md

 The Lottery Game Mode is a low-odds, high-payout game mode.
 It can also have low barrier to entry (ie. a low wager can be set, while still paying out well).

 When the rolling phase of the game session begins, WoWGoldGambler will automatically perform a /roll for the number of players.
-Each player's 'lotto number' is their player order, determined by the order they registered for the game.
+Each player's 'lotto number' is their player index, determined by the order they registered for the game.
 The results are then immediately calculated (players do not have to /roll).

-**Winner**: The player whose 'lotto number' was drawn (rolled by the Dealer)
+**Winner**: The player whose 'lotto number' was drawn (ie. their player index was rolled by the Dealer)

 **Loser**: **ALL** players whose 'lotto numbers' were NOT drawn